hotwire-django/stimulus-webpack-tools/README.md

 The `install_controller` helps you in the second case and does all necessary changes in your `application.js` file.
 If one app defines a Controller (from the structure defines above) and it should be added to an entrypoint in another app, one can use the `install_controller` command.
-The Syntax is

 ```
 python manage.py install_controller <target-app> <source-app> <controller-name>
 ```

-If you have two apps `apps/demo` and `apps/demo2` and want to install athe controller `Mycontroller` from `apps/demo/javascript/controllers/mycontroller_controller.js` into `apps/demo2`s entrypoint (which is `apps/demo2/javascript/application.js`) then you have to use the command
+If you have two apps `apps/demo` and `apps/demo2` and want to install the controller `Mycontroller` from `apps/demo/javascript/controllers/mycontroller_controller.js` into `apps/demo2`s entrypoint (which is `apps/demo2/javascript/application.js`) then you have to use the command

 ```
 python manage.py install_controller apps.demo2 apps.demo mycontroller